Are you struggling to set yourself apart from the crowd in the accounting industry?

-In addition to this, make sure that these contact details are “click-to-email” or “click-to-call”, as this helps remove steps in the buyer journey.
+In addition, make sure that these contact details are “click-to-email” or “click-to-call”, as this helps remove steps in the buyer journey.

-Rather than having to copy the email or phone number, your potential lead is taken right to where they need to be, either their phone app or their email app.
+Rather than copying the email or phone number, your potential lead is taken right to where they need to be, either their phone app or their email app.

 Include social proof

-Offering proof that your services are legitimate and worth the price will help you bring in more clients.
+Offering proof that your services are legitimate and worth the price will help you attract more clients.
 You can do this via: